slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 </thead>
   <tr>
     <td><code>EditorManager.notifyPathDeleted()</code></td>
-    <td>Was makred for internal use only but not private.
+    <td>Was marked for internal use only but not private.
 Not used by extensions.</td>
   </tr>
    <tr>
     <td><code>EditorManager.showingCustomViewerForPath()</code></td>